 Participate in Parent-Teacher conferences.
 Twice a year, formal parent-teacher conferences are offered, providing time for more in-depth discussion between parents and teachers.
 Conferences focus on children’s growth and development, as well as their success in our program.

 Join our Parent Involvement Board.
 The Parent Board promotes parent involvement throughout the Center.
-In addition, the Board organizes the annual Staff Appreciation event and may host periodic workshops on parenting topics.
-The Parent Involvement Board meets once a month during the school year and may, at the options of its members, meet once during the summer.
+In addition, the Board organizes the annual Staff Appreciation event and may help with other activities, and host periodic workshops on parenting topics.
+The Parent Involvement Board meets once a month during the school year and may, at the option of its members, meet once during the summer.